alienflip/degenDeploy/proposal.md

 # Competing Projects

-> none which I am aware of!
+> none which we are aware of

 # Community

-> we need many people to make deposits to the anchor here, so that the mixer works correctly!
+> we need many people to make deposits to the anchor here, so that the mixer works correctly